Likith412/Nxt-Trendz/README.md

-# Nxt Trndz - Ecommerce Website
+# Nxt Trendz - Ecommerce Website

 Nxt Trendz is a fully functional ecommerce website that provides a seamless shopping experience for users.
 The website offers a range of products, exclusive deals for prime and non-prime users, user authentication, and cart functionality.